Home Compare LIN vs STZ

 Linde vs Constellation Brands: Which Stock Looks Stronger in 2026?

-Linde holds the cleaner structural position, with the lead spread across growth and stability.
+Linde holds the cleaner structural position, with the lead spread across stability and valuation.
 Constellation Brands still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Linde holds the more constructive position.
 That puts structure and market broadly in agreement — Linde's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The lead is spread across growth and stability, rather than sitting in one isolated gap.
-The overall score gap is 20 points in favour of Linde plc.
+The lead is spread across stability and profitability, rather than sitting in one isolated gap.
+Linde plc leads by 16 points on the overall comparison score.

 Trajectory Similarity